Everything You Wanted To Know About TPAs

 What Third Party Administrators Does SPBA Represent?

 SPBA is the national association of Third Party contract employee benefit Administration (TPA) firms of employee benefit plans.
 SPBA's membership might best be described as the "core" of the employee benefits TPA business.
-SPBA aims for its member firms to have an arm's-length independent relationship with clients.
+(See the types of TPAs described above.)
+SPBA (and the spirit of the ERISA law) aims for its member firms to have an arm's-length independent relationship with clients.
 Originally, most TPAs were stand-alone operations, so "independence" was easy to define & judge.
 Today, many TPAs either have several sister firms offering services, or they are part of much larger business conglomerates.
-Because of the component format most TPAs use, SPBA judges income based on the estimate of the TPA firm of their total role in employee benefit services.
-We candidly ask, “How big a player are you?”
-All association services and meetings are strictly limited to SPBA members and Stop-Loss Service Partners and those firms pre-determined to meet the eligibility criteria.
+Because the actual TPA duties may be coming from an assortment of sister firms for duties such as COBRA, wellness, etc. etc., SPBA judges income based on the estimate of the TPA firm of their total role in employee benefit services.
+We candidly ask, “How big a player are you in your TPA services?”
+All association services and meetings are strictly limited to SPBA members + Stop-Loss Service Partners + Technical Service Partner firms who have tech services specifically tailored tothe TPA role.
 While many TPAs are also active in other associations, SPBA is the only national association specifically for TPAs

 How many SPBA TPAs are there?

 At SPBA's founding in late 1975, the original members optimistically estimated that 60 firms might ever be eligible TPAs.
 For many years, we have had well over 200 SPBA-member firms.
-It should be noted that counting number of firms is no longer an accurate measure because of recent trends of mergers & buy-outs.
+It should be noted that counting number of firms is no longer an accurate measure of the industry because of recent trends of mergers & buy-outs.
 However, the number of TPA offices and plans represented continues to grow significantly because the prior offices & duties of merged or bought firms remain as SPBA members under the merged entity name.
-There is also a strong trend of "second generation" TPA firms...run by people who worked in other TPAs + many insurers, Blues, HMOs, investors, and medical groups starting TPA operations .
-(SPBA membership growth is from word-of-mouth recommendations.)
+There is also a strong trend of "second generation" TPA firms...run by people who worked in other TPAs + many insurers, Blues, HMOs, investors, and medical groups starting TPA operations.
+So, today's 250 named member firms comprise the business of what were over 1,000 TPA firms over the years.
+(SPBA membership growth is primarily from reputation & word-of-mouth recommendations.)

 Have There Been Any Patterns Within SPBA's Growth?